dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

    $ pytest -k test_gs_tutorial

-As you can see the test is running multiple times due to the test_material fixture which feeds multiple different test materials into the test as input.
+As you can see the test is running multiple times (there are multiple dots) due to the test_material fixture which feeds multiple different test materials into the test as input.
 At this point the test is of quite low quality since the results aren't actually checked against anything.
 We can improve this by checking that the band gap is zero (which is the default setting of the mocked-up/dummy calculator):

 .. code-block:: python
    :caption: In: asr/asr/test/test_gs.py